Lattice Approximation for Stochastic Reaction Diffusion Equations with One-Sided Lipschitz Condition: Error Estimation, Proof of Theorem

-At first, we will prove that the error term coming from the linear part converges to $0$ if $v \in V$, i.\,e. we need only the guaranteed regularity of the variational solution.
+\textbf{Step 2: (Approximation error of the Laplacian)} At first, we will prove that the error term coming from the linear part converges to $0$ if $v \in V$, i.\,e., we need only the guaranteed regularity of the variational solution.
 The rate of convergence is not uniform and given implicitly in terms of the solution $v$.
-Secondly, if we assume additional regularity on $v$, we deduce an explicit rate in terms of $n$.
+Second, if we assume additional regularity on $v$, we deduce an explicit rate in terms of $n$.
 Let $\varphi \in V$, then

 since the linear interpolation is in $V$.
 In the first term an integration by parts yields

 In the second term we use the summation by parts formula \eqref{SBP}, hence